geyang/zaku/README.md

 pip install -e '.[dev]'
 ```

 ### Improving Documentation

 We use `sphinx` to generate the documentation.
 To get started, make sure you install the dev dependencies.
-This should already be included if you installed zaku via the `zaku[all]` flag.
+This should already be included if you installed zaku via the `zaku[dev]` flag.
 Take a look at [./docs/requirements.txt](docs/requirements.txt) to see what packages are required for development.

 When editing the documentation, you can use a preview server that automatically refreshes the browser upon changes in source.
 Simply do